benchub/tail-n-veil-n-mail/README.md

 - Much moar better web interface
 - Support host name FQDNs so that we can distinguish between two "db1" instances in the same event db.
 - Allow run-time config reloading.
+We sort of have this, if the filter config changes, but not if we want to make conf file changes only.
 - Dump status to a logfile instead of stdout.
 - Dump errors to a logfile instead of stderr.
 - Allow observations of a bucket to also trigger emails, instead of just interesting things.